 Each commodity has its own sourcing story, specification regime and documentary framework — click through for the specifics.
 Our process, contract standards and compliance overlay stay consistent across all six.

-Maize (GMO and Non-GMO, white and yellow), sugar beans, soya beans and peanuts from South Africa, Zambia and Malawi into Zimbabwean millers, feed mills, pulse packers and food processors.
+Maize (GMO and Non-GMO, white and yellow), sugar beans, soya beans and peanuts — sourced from Zimbabwean commercial growers (particularly Non-GMO white maize) and regional origins for blue-chip Zimbabwean industrial buyers.

-Full Cream Milk Powder (FCMP), Skim Milk Powder (SMP), Anhydrous Milk Fat (AMF) and whey powder imported into Zimbabwean dairy processors, bakeries, confectioners, beverage plants and feed industry.
+Full Cream Milk Powder (FCMP), Skim Milk Powder (SMP), Anhydrous Milk Fat (AMF) and whey powder for blue-chip Zimbabwean industrial buyers.
 Food-grade, audited origin, CoA per lot.

-Brown sugar, tomato paste, orange concentrate and baobab pulp — specialty ingredients for Zimbabwean food processors, beverage bottlers, bakeries, confectioners and nutraceutical formulators.
+Brown sugar, tomato paste, orange concentrate and baobab pulp — specialty ingredients for blue-chip Zimbabwean industrial buyers.

-Scheelite and wolframite concentrates from Zimbabwean mines shipped under MMCZ licensing to specialist tungsten refiners and smelters in Europe and Asia.
-WO₃ ≥ 65%.
+Scheelite and wolframite concentrates from Zimbabwean mines shipped under MMCZ licensing to tier-one international refiners.
+WO₃ ≥ 40%.

 Chrome ore — lumpy, friable and concentrate grades from Great Dyke mines — trucked and railed through Beira and Walvis Bay to stainless-steel and ferrochrome counterparties globally.

-Additional commodities — tobacco, lithium, manganese, soybean meal, rice, fertilisers — sourced or placed against firm enquiry.
+Additional commodities — tobacco, timber, salt, copper, tantalite, lithium, manganese, soybean meal, rice, fertilisers — sourced or placed against firm enquiry.
 Executable within a working week, or honestly declined.

 Supplier verified, stock validated, PO issued, terms confirmed.